Ongun1905/DBL-AppDevelopment-Group19/README.md

 ## Citizen User Scenario

 Maria is a citizen who lives in a city that is prone to earthquakes.
 One day, while she is at home, she feels the ground shaking violently.
 She quickly realizes that it's an earthquake and tries to remember what she should do in such a situation.
-Then she remembers hearing about the Terra app and decides to download it to see if it can help her.
+Then she remembers the Terra app she downloaded a while ago to see if it can help her.

-After downloading the app, Maria opens it and is prompted to choose between the citizen or government user type.
+Maria opens it and is prompted to choose between the citizen or government user type.
-Since she is a citizen, she selects that option and enters her phone number and password to log in.
+Since she is a citizen, she selects that option and enters her phone number and password to log in with the details she created a while ago.
 Once she logs in, she is taken to the home page, which shows a feed of posts related to the earthquake, sorted by location.
 She sees that there are several posts in her neighborhood, so she taps on the location group to view them.